ManikMaity/Message-Slack-Frontend/README.md

 - Members can upload single images with messages.
 - Members can react to messages and view reaction details.
 - Messages can be deleted by the sender with real-time updates.
+- Subcribed users can use AI text generator to generate messages.

 ### 🌟 Additional Features